progwise/webentwickler-werkzeuge/01-npm/README.md

 Replace `<package-name>` with the name of the package you want to install.
 For example, to install the *React* library, you would type:

 `npm install react`

+We can also abbreviate the command to:

+`npm i react`